numo-labs/aws-cognito-demo/README.md

 $ npm start
 ```

+## What's inside

 **Initialize hello.js with Google ID**

-`Hello.js` — it is client-side library that simplify authenticating.
+`Hello.js` — it is a client-side library that simplify authenticating.

 ```js
   hello.init({